SilentByte/healthcam/README.md

 [PPE Detector for Laboratory Safety](https://aws.amazon.com/marketplace/pp/prodview-b53upp27dnmzq).
 The endpoint then returns information about the number of people in frame, the probability that each item is a person, and the probability that they're wearing a mask.
-If there are people in the frame, then we take the lowest mask detected probability, compare it to a user defined minimum probability to determine whether it's complient or not and upload image to a S3 bucket, a reference to where that image is along with the probability and number of people in frame to an RDS instance.
+If there are people in the frame, then we take the lowest mask detected probability, compare it to a user defined minimum probability to determine whether it's compliant or not and upload image to a S3 bucket, a reference to where that image is along with the probability and number of people in frame to an RDS instance.
 Finally the Lambda sends a response back for whether the door should be opened or not.
 We have implemented a manual override button to open the door for emergency situations and in case of a false detection to guarantee that health works can continue to operate effectively and efficiently.

 ### Raspberry Pi
 ![](docs/Connections.png)

 The Raspberry Pi system runs AWS Greengrass core.
 This allows the remote pushing of code and configurations through the AWS Greengrass Docker connector.
-The code inside the Docker container that gets deployed continually monitors for a percentage of pixels that have changed by some user defined percentage.
+The main "Program" is installed as a python package and continually monitors for a percentage of pixels that have changed by some user defined percentage.
 If this threshold has exceded then it will send the image it has captured through to an AWS API Gateway endpoint, which will then do analysis on the image using the [PPE Detector for Laboratory Safety](https://aws.amazon.com/marketplace/pp/prodview-b53upp27dnmzq) model, to determine